knpwrs/dotfiles/README.md

 ## Installation

 1. Clone this repository to `$HOME/.dotfiles`.
-1. Install necessary system fonts / themes in the `settings` directory.
+1. Follow the instructions in the `settings` directory to set up system settings.
 1. Run `./install.sh`.
+1. Optionally follow the instructions in `vendor/packages/` to install packages I use on a regular basis.

 ## Structure